If you’d like to make homemade fly spray for horses, I have two great recipes for you.

 Commercial Fly Spray – Don’t throw out those last few drops stuck in the bottle!
 Add it to this mix to stretch your budget.

-Pin this post here! ❤
+Pin this post here for later ❤